Enspire-Tech/openapi-connectors/src/main/resources/ARTIFACT_README.md

 ### Issues
 1. Unsupported type: STRING
-   + The response content type is string, which is not a supported response type.
+   + The response con`tent type is string, which is not a supported response type.
    + Affected operations:
       * listFunctions
 2. Schema can't be null